Lax comma $2$-categories and admissible $2$-functors: Introduction

 In Section \ref{compositionof2adjunctionssection} we introduce the main concepts and results on composition of $2$-adjunctions in order to introduce the notions of simple, admissible and $2$-admissible $2$-adjunctions (see, for instance, Definitions \ref{Admissibletwoadjunction}, \ref{SIMPLEtwoadjunction}, and \ref{twoadmissibledefinition}).
 The results focus on characterizing and giving conditions under which the composition of $2$-adjunctions is an idempotent/lax idempotent (full reflective/pre-Kock-Z\"{o}berlein) $2$-adjunction ($2$-functor).
 Most of them are analogues for the simpler case of idempotent $2$-adjunctions (see, for instance, Theorem \ref{admissibilitywrtJH} which characterizes when the composition of right $2$-adjoints is pre-Kock-Z\"{o}berlein).

-In Section \ref{basicdefinitionsarticle} we introduce the notion of lax comma $2$-categories $\AAA //y $, for each $2$-category $\AAA $ and object $y\in\AAA $ (see Definition \ref{definitionoflaxcommacategory}).
-This notion has already appeared in the literature (see, for instance, \cite[Exercise~5, pag.~115]{MR1712872} or \cite[pag.~305]{MR558494}).
-We also prove that, provided that the $2$-category $\AAA $ has products, the lax comma $2$-category $\AAA //y $ is isomorphic to the $2$-category of coalgebras and lax morphisms for the canonical $2$-monad whose underlying endo-$2$-functor $\left(y\times -\right) $.
+In Section \ref{basicdefinitionsarticle} we recall the notion of lax comma $2$-categories $\AAA //y $, for each $2$-category $\AAA $ and object $y\in\AAA $ (see Definition \ref{definitionoflaxcommacategory}).
+This notion has already appeared in the literature (see, for instance, \cite[I,5]{MR0371990}, \cite[\S~6]{MR0249483}, \cite[Exercise~5, p.~115]{MR1712872} and \cite[p.~305]{MR558494}).
+We, then, introduce the change-of-base $2$-functors for lax comma $2$-categories.

-In Section \ref{change of base functor} we introduce the change of base $2$-functors for lax comma $2$-categories.
 More precisely, we show that, for each morphism $c: y\to z $ in a $2$-category $\AAA $ with comma objects, we have an induced $2$-adjunction \pu

 between the lax comma $2$-category $\AAA //z $ and the comma $2$-category $\AAA /y$.
-We introduce this $2$-adjunction using two approaches.
-Firstly, we get it via the adjoint triangle theorem for coalgebras (and lax morphisms), provided that $\AAA $ has products.
-Then we give the most general and (elementary) approach (see Theorem \ref{teoremamudancadebaselassa}).
+We give an explicit construction of this $2$-adjunction: see Theorem \ref{teoremamudancadebaselassa}.